Top 10 Professional Development Goals for Teachers

 10. Pursue Leadership Roles

-• Prepare to take on more responsibility in your educational setting, such as becoming a department head, mentoring new teachers, or leading project teams.
+• Prepare to take on more responsibility in your educational setting.
+You could become a department head.
+Mentoring new teachers is another option.
+You could also lead project teams.

 • Teachers in leadership roles often report higher job satisfaction and professional growth (Gates Foundation, 2014).